Driving-School-Manager/.github/profile/README.md

 General app description: The main purpose of the application is to solve the problem of manual registration for individual driving lessons at a driving school.
 The solution will be to create a personalized web application for driving schools in the country.

 Technical description:

 Backend: Spring Boot REST application.
-The application meets all the requirements of level 2 of the richardson maturity model.
-We use tools such as lombok and mapstruct.
-We focus on creating clean code and using apprioriate  design patters, e.g. DTO Pattern.
+The application meets all the requirements of level 2 of the Richardson Maturity Model.
+We use tools such as Lombok and MapStruct.
+We focus on creating clean code and using appropriate design patters, e.g. DTO Pattern.

 Frontend: Angular Application.